KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/29-bridge-threshold.md

 * **Focus:** The covenantal arc connecting Divine judgment to mercy—Centropic promise post-Deconstruction.

-* **Function:** It reestablishes trust between Theon and Humanity after systemic dissolution.
+* **Function:** It reestablishes trust between L₅ (EOB: Theon) and Humanity after systemic dissolution.

 ### 4. The Chinvat Bridge (Zoroastrian)

 * **Focus:** The razor-thin threshold between the living and the dead.

-* **Function:** The righteous pass easily (acclivous centropic motion), while the incoherent fall (declivous entropic motion).
+* **Function:** The resonant pass easily (acclivous centropic motion), while the incoherent fall (declivous entropic motion).
 It embodies Judgment through Resonance balance.

 ---